-Before the Bell: What every Canadian investor needs to know today
+What every Canadian investor needs to know today

 Equity Markets

-Wednesday morning, U.S. President Donald Trump tweeted that talking with North Korea is not "the answer."
-A day earlier, a statement issued by the White House had said that all options are on the table.
+Another report by payroll processor ADP showed U.S. private employers added 237,000 jobs in August for its biggest monthly increase in five months, above the 183,000 jobs expected by economists.

-Outside the geopolitical sphere, tropical storm Harvey continues to affect sentiment.
-Early Wednesday, the storm make landfall again in Louisiana.
-The deadly storm has driven tens of thousands from their homes and knocked about a fifth of U.S. refining capacity offline, with more closings expected.
-As well, U.S. President Donald Trump begins laying out his tax plan in a speech in Missouri.
+The ADP report comes ahead of the more comprehensive government payrolls data for August on Friday.

-Elsewhere, economic news will also move the forefront as traders begin looking ahead to the release of Friday's non-farm payrolls figures.
-Economists are looking for an increase of about 180,000 new jobs in August.
-On Wednesday, payroll processor ADP said private hiring in the United States rose by 237,000 positions in August.
-Economists had been expecting an increase of 185,000 new positions.
-Wednesday's report was the strongest since March, when private firms added 255,000 positions.
 The markets also got a reading on revisions to second-quarter U.S. GDP.
-The latest figures show growth was 3 per cent in the quarter, up from earlier estimates of 2.7 per cent.
+The latest figures show growth was 3 per cent in the quarter, up from earlier estimates of 2.6 per cent and ahead of forecasts of 2.7 per cent.

 In this country, Statistics Canada said the current account deficit grew by $3.4-billion in the second quarter to $16.3-billion.
 The agency said the increase same as the deficit on international trade in goods grew.
 On Thursday, the markets get second-quarter GDP figures, with annual growth expected to be a solid 3.7 per cent.